 The gastroenterologist performs a series of tests such as physical examination, stool analysis, anti-Saccharomyces cerevisiae antibodies (ASCA), abdominal x-ray, endoscopy, colonoscopy, biopsy, computed tomography, and magnetic resonance imaging.

 Can I eat all kinds of food?

 There are controversial opinions about the use of some foods such as fiber, nevertheless, it is important to replenish the nutrients lost due to diarrhea and lack of appetite, therefore, foods rich in fiber act to improve the balance of intestinal microflora.
 In addition, people diagnosed with this disease should avoid processed foods and follow a diet rich in vegetables, fruits, healthy fats, fish, and eggs.

 Currently, there is no treatment that definitively cures the disease; however, there are drugs on the market that control the symptoms and help maintain stability in the patient.

 Can I have a normal life?

-This disease is complex, it is important to adapt to the chronicity and understand that at any time the symptoms can worsen, but when it is well controlled, you can have an almost normal life.
+This disease is complex, it is important to adapt to the chronicity and understand that at any time the symptoms can worsen, but when it is well controlled, you can have almost a normal life.